cyberrangecz/frontend-user-and-group-agenda/README.md

 ## Example

 To see the library in work and to see example setup, you can run the example app.
-To run the example you need to run [KYPO User and Group Service](https://gitlab.ics.muni.cz/kypo-crp/backend-java/kypo-user-and-group) or have access to a running instance and provide the URL to the service in when importing API module.
+To run the example you need to run [User and Group Service](https://github.com/cyberrangecz/backend-user-and-group) or have access to a running instance and provide the URL to the service in when importing API module.

 Alternatively, you can run a json-server, which provides an example mocked DB with necessary endpoints.
-It is located in the [kypo-trainings](https://gitlab.ics.muni.cz/muni-kypo-crp/frontend-angular/kypo-trainings) project and can be run via `npm run api`.
+It is located in the [Training portal](LINK-HERE) project and can be run via `npm run api`.

 1. Clone this repository
 1. Run `npm install`